konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 #### wifi

-I tried WIfiInjector.kext in Pandora's post-installation, but it didn't seem to work.
+I tried WifiInjector.kext in Pandora's post-installation, but it didn't seem to work.

 I found [this](https://www.tonymacx86.com/threads/compatibility-wifi-atheros-ar5b195-on-yosemite.156527/) which recommends [toledaARPT.kext](https://www.tonymacx86.com/threads/guide-airport-pcie-half-mini-v2.104850/) with [this firmware upgrade](https://github.com/RehabMan/OS-X-Atheros-3k-Firmware) to enable bluetooth, but as I said it seems to already work.

+The directions were super-confusing to me, and although I tried to get it to work by patching things in clover, I ended up just using [Kext Wizard](http://www.insanelymac.com/forum/topic/253395-kext-wizard-easy-to-use-kext-installer-and-more/) to install it on my system.

 #### power management